 The In the Pink has a subtle single concave through the nose which, coupled with the width, gives it even more lift for nose riding.
-Single concave splits into double concave right behind the nose and through the tail.
+Single concave splits into rolled bottom concave right behind the nose and through the tail.

-That double concave helps the board transition rail to rail easily, combining with the pulled in tail to give you that performance maneuverability you don't typically feel in a noserider.
+That rolled bottom helps the board transition rail to rail easily, combining with the pulled in tail to give you that performance maneuverability you don't typically feel in a noserider.

 The rails are pretty soft throughout the board, but there is a bit of an edge or "hard rail" along the bottom just before the fins -running through the tail.
 This gives the tail of the board some "bite" and hold for when your pushing through a turn.

 Donald Takayama designed the In the Pink with 3 finboxes, allowing the versatility to ride as 2+1 or a single fin.
 I you want a bit more maneuverability, added response, and quicker turns, than you may want to try it as a 2+1 setup.
 For this setup, use a smaller center fin and pair it with two side bites.